dmbarbour/glas/docs/ExtensibleNamespaces.md

 Additionally, the pass will include a prefix for hiding names.
 This location will be partitioned in context of hierarchical components.

+## Private Definitions

+A language might indicate private symbols via special prefix such as '~'.
+Use of a standard prefix in this role is convenient because otherwise there is risk of shadowing public symbols.
+To keep it simple, the same language might forbid use of '~' within symbols except as a prefix character.
+To implement private definitions under these assumptions, the language compiler can systematically rename prefix '~' to 'fresh-prefix~', with 'fresh-prefix' uniquely allocated per inherited or component namespace.

+Stability of private definitions is desirable in context of declared state and live coding or orthogonal persistence, or debug views and reflection.
+Insofar as definitions are stable, we can bind state by name across multiple versions of code.
+Relevantly, if the language compiler is allocating a fresh privacy prefix based on incrementing a counter, it would be unstable to many insertions and deletions.
+The privacy prefix should instead be derived based on symbols or aliases used in code, preferably with sufficient programmer control to manually stabilize across manual name changes.

+Anyhow, this feature can be left mostly to the language definitions and conventions.
+No need for special support from the namespace model.

 ## Multiple Inheritance

 We can support namespaces deriving from multiple sources.
 However, there is a risk of ambiguity or conflict when the same name is inherited from two sources.
-To mitigate this, we can allow namespace operations to assert specific names are defined or not.
-In general, namespace components can indicate whether they expect to initially introduce or override a definition.
-If we try to introduce a definition that already exists, or override a definition that does not exist, we will raise an error for the programmer to resolve.
-This is adequate for a primary inheritance plus mixins or multiple inheritance of disjoint definitions.

-To further support *interfaces* I propose two additional rules.
-First is 'unify', which introduces the definition or verifies the existing definition is the same.
-The second is support for 'default' definitions, which can be overridden or introduced without conflict (but two defaults must unify).
-In general, we might have mixins inherit from interfaces to provide some extra context.
-When a namespace applies multiple mixins, we'll test whether they're intended for the same interface.

-This covers a few useful and common inheritance patterns while remaining simple to understand and implement.
+To mitigate this, we might allow namespace definitions to indicate assumptions about whether certain prefixes (generally including full symbols) are already in use or not.
+We can easily detect whether such assumptions are violated without peering into definition details.

+To support interfaces, we might also allow for inheriting 'the same' definition from two sources as not being ambiguous, a limited unification semantics.

+Anyhow, we can readily support interfaces, mixins, hierarchical components, and composition of dictionaries in terms of multiple inheritance.
+But users would either manage [diamond pattern inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) manually or (more likely!) avoid it.

 ## Conflict Resolution